Visa for tourists & short-stay visitors – immigration lawyer

 The visa applicant should prove

 The applicant who wishes to enter the UK should demonstrate that they are not coming to do prohibited activities, e.g., work.
-If Entry Clearance Officer suspects that you are not well placed in your own country, they may think that you are travelling to the UK to work illegally and, therefore, refuse to grant you a visa.
+If the Entry Clearance Officer suspects you are not well placed in your own country, they may think you are travelling to the UK to work illegally and, therefore, refuse to grant you a visa.

 The immigration lawyers at Lawpark are experts in dealing with applications for UK Visitor Visa.
-You may need legal help from immigration lawyers in London to prepare and submit your application form for UK Visitor Visa.
+You may need legal help from immigration lawyers in London to prepare and submit your application form for a UK Visitor Visa.
 So, we can provide you with a friendly, reliable, efficient, and professional immigration service.

 Professional immigration service